The All-Natural Muscle-Building Powers of Ecdysterone

 Ecdysteroids can also be found naturally occurring in plants, such as Cyanotis Arachnoidea, where they serve as a deterrent to predators.

 Enhances Lean Mass Gains

-The primary reason ecdysterone (and ecdysteroids, in general) have received increasing amounts of interest in recent years is due to its anabolic (pro-muscle building properties).
+The primary reason ecdysterone supplements (and ecdysteroids, in general) have received increasing amounts of interest in recent years is due to their anabolic (pro-muscle building properties).

 Several studies have demonstrated that ecdysterone is able to significantly increase muscle hypertrophy both in vitro and in vivo.[1, 3,4]

 In fact, some animal studies show that ecdysterone may be superior to anabolic androgenic steroids (such as metandienone or estradienedione) as well as the selective androgen receptor modulator (SARM) S-1 for enhancing anabolism when similarly dosed.

 While cell cultures and animal models can certainly spark intrigue of ecdysterone benefits, it certainly helps to have some actual human research where a compound is orally ingested and shown to increase blood levels and produce a desired outcome, which in this case is muscle growth, and (more importantly) be safe when ingested.

 Well, a new 10-week study involving 46 healthy, young, resistance-trained men was carried out testing the ergogenic and hypertrophic qualities of an ecdysterone-containing supplement.